This man has been a Canadian citizen all his life. So why can't he renew his health card? | CBC News

 An unusual case

-Immigration lawyer Evan Green called Currie's case unusual, but said he's not surprised to hear the details because of the various forms of birth certificates issued.
+Immigration lawyer Evan Green called Currie's case unusual, but said he's not surprised to hear about it because of the various forms of birth certificates issued.

-He said it's common for applicants to experience delays when applying for proof of citizenship and that he's often seen cases where documents get lost, similar to Currie's experience.
+He said it's common for applicants to experience delays when applying for proof of citizenship and he has often seen cases where documents get lost, similar to Currie's experience.

 "I see it every day," Green said.

-When it comes to Currie's case, Green said he's had more than just bad luck.
+When it comes to Currie's case, Green said he has had more than just bad luck.

 "It seems it's fallen off the rails."